seung-lab/cloud-files/README.md

 It also has some disadvantages:

-1. gs:// to gs:// transfers are looped through the executing machine.
-2. Doesn't support all commands.
+1. Doesn't support all commands.
-3. File suffixes may be added to signify compression type on the local filesystem (e.g. `.gz`, `.br`, or `.zstd`). `cloudfiles ls` will list them without the extension and they will be converted into `Content-Encoding` on cloud storage.
+2. File suffixes may be added to signify compression type on the local filesystem (e.g. `.gz`, `.br`, or `.zstd`). `cloudfiles ls` will list them without the extension and they will be converted into `Content-Encoding` on cloud storage.

 ### `ls` Generative Expressions